 Maybe because of my recent piece Power Up, and maybe because it seems the whole world is looking to socially engaged arts practice to get us out of the state we’re in, I spend a lot of time at conferences and seminars.
 No-one likes thinking and speaking about this practice more than I do, so it was with some trepidation that I found myself being a participant again.
 Taking part in a women-only workshop, led by artists who mostly work with women experiencing violence in the home, I was surprised to find myself so moved and challenged.
 Although my fellow participants were all thinkers, academics and practitioners attending a conference, through working creatively with herbs and their meanings, we began to share our stories, own our anger and name our insecurities as women in ways none of us had expected.
 Wrestling to co-create something that captured what we had shared and enabled us to take our ‘changed’ selves back into the world made me think about the ways in which this work opens up spaces.
 Spaces to listen to each other, care for each other and work collectively to imagine different futures.
 It also made me think of what this might mean for women for whom, as more and more refuges and shelters are closed down, participatory arts workshops like this are becoming the only safe spaces.

 This workshop took place within an international meeting on collaborative arts practice in Liverpool.
-In the same week I’d also been speaking with artists working with communities in deprived parts of Tyneside, exploring ways in which participatory arts might contribute to social inclusion with the EU commission and attending a seminar on how can think differently about evaluating this practice in London.
+In the same week I’d also been speaking with artists working with communities in deprived parts of Tyneside, exploring ways in which participatory arts might contribute to social inclusion with the EU commission and attending a seminar on how we can think differently about evaluating this practice in London.
 It was also the same week in which I received an invitation to a conference entitled Cutting, Tearing and Slicing.
 Art and Arts Therapies in the age of austerity.

 I mention all of these because at each of them I heard artists saying the same thing: engaging with communities in this way has always been ‘bloody hard’ but it was becoming even harder.
 Partly because, as the conference title suggests, so many of the traditional structures and safety nets have been decimated.
 Partly because artists increasingly find themselves right at the coalface where it can feel like the arts are being tasked with picking up all the pieces in a world whose very social fabric is broken.